SwedishPensionsAgency/Coldbir/README.md

 - `make build`: to build the package
 - `make install`: to build and install the package
 - `make check`: to build and check (cran requirements) the package
-- `make test`: to run all package tests
+- `make test`: to run the package tests

-Where *Install* and *Check* first build the package and then run the subsequent procedure.
-The structure of this build and test procedure is inspired by the [pander](https://github.com/Rapporter/pander) - many thanks to its developers!
+The `testthat` package is required to run the package tests and the related test code is available in `tests/testthat/`.
+The build/test structure of this package takes a lot of inspiration from the [pander](https://github.com/Rapporter/pander) package - many thanks to its developers!

 ## License